isabella232/training-workshop/instructions/part-1-lesson-2.md

 ## Objective
 - Understand the concept of “infrastructure awareness”
-- Understand the purpose of different deployment environments
 - Understand the purpose of target roles
-- Configure your deployment environments and targets

 ## Tasks
-- Verify that your workshop apps are running
+- Verify your workshop development app is running
-- Create the three typical runtime environments
+- Configure your development environment
-- Register the deployment targets
+- Register the development web site target
+- Verify infrastructure configuration

 ## Achievement
-- Targets are configured and visible in the overview
+- Environment and Target is configured and visible in the overview

 # Lesson

-## Verify web apps are running
+## Verify your workshop development app is running

-- Browse to each of your 3 web sites
+- Browse to your development web site: [student-app-url-dev]
-  - Development: [student-app-url-dev]
-  - Test: [student-app-url-test]
-  - Production: [student-app-url-prod]
-- Verify that each is running with the default Azure web service application.
+- Verify that it is running with the default Azure web service application.
 They might look something like this:
 ![](assets/1-2/empty-web-site.png)

-## Create environments
+## Configure your development environment

 - In Octopus Deploy, navigate to `Infrastructure` > `Environments`
 ![](assets/1-2/environments.png)